-Why Voluntary Consensus Standards Incorporated By Reference into Federal Government Regulations Should Retain Copyright Protection
+Why Voluntary Consensus Standards Incorporated by Reference into Federal Government Regulations Are Copyright Protected

 Should standards be free?
-What if they are incorporated by reference into federal legislation, rules or regulations?
+What if they are incorporated by reference into federal legislation, rules, or regulations?
 Should people have to pay for "the law?"
 These questions have been the subject of much discussion and debate within the standards community for many years.

-ANSI is often asked about "Why SDOs Charge for Standards" at all?
-The answer is because every standard is a work of authorship and, under U.S. and International law, is copyright protected, giving the owner certain rights of control and remuneration that cannot be taken away without just compensation.
-Also, there are many costs in developing, maintaining and distributing standards - which can be reflected in the price of a standard.
-Different standards developing organizations (SDOs) have different business models and funding sources but all seek to protect the intellectual property we call standards.
+The American National Standards Institute (ANSI) is often asked about "Why SDOs Charge for Standards" at all.
+The answer is that every standard is a work of authorship and, under U.S. and international law, is copyright protected, giving the owner certain rights of control and remuneration that cannot be taken away without just compensation.
+In addition, there are many costs associated with developing, maintaining, and distributing standards - all of which can be reflected in the price of a standard.
+Different standards developing organizations (SDOs) have different business models and funding sources, but all seek to protect the intellectual property we call standards.
 See, "A Business Model that Works".

-The Copyright Act protects standards along with all other works of authorship, and although revised and amended several times in recent years, Congress has made no exception for standards.
-When the government references copyrighted standards into law, rules or regulations, therefore, the same considerations that underlie copyright protection for non-government-referenced standards apply.
+The Copyright Act protects standards along with all works of authorship, and although the Act has been revised and amended several times in recent years, Congress has made no exception for standards.
+When the government references copyrighted standards into law, rules, or regulations therefore, the same considerations that underlie copyright protection for non-government-referenced standards apply.
 The approach that should be taken in such cases is to balance the standards developer's right to copyright protection for its works of authorship against the public's right to reasonable access to the standard.
 What follows is a discussion of the relevant questions.

-1. What is the U.S. Federal Government's Policy on the Subject of Incorporation of Voluntary Consensus Standards by Reference?
+1. What is the U.S. federal government's policy on the subject of incorporation of voluntary consensus standards by reference?

 Any discussion of government incorporation by reference of voluntary consensus standards should start with an examination of the federal government's own policy on the subject.
-In recognition of the benefits of private standards development, the federal government has made it a policy to incorporate, "in whole, in part, or by reference" privately developed standards for regulatory and other activities "whenever practicable and appropriate," thereby "[e]liminat[ing] the cost to the Government of developing its own standards."
+In recognition of the benefits of private standards development, the federal government has made it a policy to incorporate, "in whole, in part, or by reference," privately developed standards for regulatory and other activities "whenever practicable and appropriate," thereby "[e]liminat[ing] the cost to the Government of developing its own standards."
 Section 1, 6, Office of Management and Budget (OMB) Circular A-119.
 Importantly, OMB requires the agencies to "observe and protect the rights of the copyright holder and any other similar obligations."
-See Section 6 j.
-In February 1996, the National Technology Transfer and Advancement Act of 1995, Pub.
-L. No. 104-113, § 12(d), 110 Stat.
-775, 783 (1996) ("NTTAA") was passed by Congress in order to establish standards policy and to coordinate the use by Federal agencies of private-sector standards, encouraging where possible the use of standards developed by private, consensus organizations.
+See, Section 6 j.
+1